yonush/markdown_in_VSC/README.md

-# Using the Markdown resources
+# Using the Markdown with Visual Studio Code

 This folder contains various markdown examples with the primary example using markdown with Visual Studio Code and various extensions.